Our Journey Westward

 Art & Artist Study

-Art is naturally hands-on and an important addition to a well-rounded homeschool.
+Art is an important, naturally hands-on addition to a well-rounded homeschool.
 We’ve braved the mess many times over and lived to tell about it.

 A huge list of lesson ideas and resources for monthly artist study!